How to create a micro-frontend with React?

 note

-at your React micro-frontend.
+This section describes how to enable SSR at your React micro-frontend.
 For more information about Ragu and SSR

 take a look at the Server Side Rendering section.

-The state file must export a default function that returns a Promise
+The state file must export a default function that returns a Promise.

-function are the same described at
+Properties received by the state function are the same described at

 Micro-frontend API.